catmaid/CATMAID/UPDATE.md

   As last step, the supervisor entry for the `daphne worker` process has to be removed.
 New types of workers can be added, but are not needed in most cases.
   The channels documentation has more information on this.

+  Note, it seems to be also required to upgrade RabbitMQ to the latest version.
+  Using v3.8 worked, while 3.5 didn't.

 - GDAL v2 or newer is now needed.
 If your Ubuntu version doesn't support this yet, there is an official PPA: